rasyiqi-code/Audio-Visualizer/README.md

 ### Create Custom Visualization

 1. Click "Generate with AI"
-2. Describe your visualization in detail
+2. Upload a reference image
-3. Review generated code
+3. Wait for AI to generate visualization code
 4. Test and adjust
 5. Save to library